GLOBAL MARKETS-Stocks slide on Ukraine woes, oil storms back above $100 | Headlines

 GLOBAL MARKETS-Stocks slide on Ukraine woes, oil storms back above $100

-Russia's stock markets remained suspended and some bond trading platforms were no longer showing prices, but dealing in the major financial centres both in Europe and in Asia overnight was orderly, albeit jittery.
-Losses for the pan-European STOXX 600 were starting to mount again, with the index down nearly 2% by midsession and Wall Street expected to open around 1% lower in New York later.
+Russia's equity markets remained suspended and some bond trading platforms were no longer showing prices, but dealing in the major financial centres both in Europe and in Asia overnight was orderly, albeit jittery.
+Losses for the pan-European STOXX 600 mounted again, with the index down nearly 2% by midsession and Wall Street was expected to open between 0.5% and 1% lower.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)